Research activities in the speech therapy group of a kindergarten

 How many syllables are in a word?
 Write the number in the square.

-Match the picture with the syllabary.
+Connect the picture with the syllable diagram.

 Choose one word for each syllable pattern.

-Make up one sentence for each graphic scheme.
+Write one sentence for each graphic diagram.

 Kolesnikova E.V.
-Fun grammar for kids 5-7 years old.
+Fun grammar for children 5-7 years old.
 M., 2008.

 Kolesnikova E.V.
-The development of sound-letter analysis in children 5-6 years old.
+Development of sound-letter analysis in children 5-6 years old.
 M., 2000.

-Uzorova O.V., Nefedova EL.
+Uzorova O.V., Nefedova E.L.
 1000 words for phonetic (sound-letter) analysis.
 Development of phonemic hearing.
 M., 2007.

-Card number 6.
-Connect pictures and syllabics
+Card No. 6.
+Connect pictures and syllable patterns together

 What else to read